ntpz870817/Chamaeleo/README.md

 This kit is mainly developed and operated by Synthetic Platform of BGI-Research.

 Here, we provide guidance for different visitors:

-- If you are a learner, please pay attention to the user manual, see **Chamaeleo\docs\User Manual.md**.
+- If you are a learner, please pay attention to the user manual, see **\docs\User Manual.md**.
-- If you want to be a contributor to this kit, please pay attention to the contributor manual, see **Chamaeleo\docs\Contributor Manual.md**.
+- If you want to be a contributor, please pay attention to the contributor manual, see **\docs\Contributor Manual.md**.